Today's Articles

 In only ten years, Shaka had built a kingdom, Zululand, encompassing most of the area now known as Natal Province.
 Shaka claimed absolute authority over his kingdom.
 Subsequent Zulu rulers retained his hierarchical leadership style and later adopted it by Inkatha, a 20th-century Zulu political organization.
 In conquered territories, Shaka appointed his officials; any subjects who refused overrule could be killed immediately.
 In addition, conquered peoples were expected to serve in the Zulu army, herd the king's cattle, and hunt elephants for ivory.
 Shaka strengthened his authority by conducting frequent cattle raids on neighboring groups like the Mpondo.
 A portion of the cattle was distributed to Shaka's chiefs and army officers to encourage loyalty.

-Zulu men were consequently forced to migrate in search of wage labor, typically in the gold mines or sugar plantations.
+Zulu men were consequently forced to migrate for wage labor, typically in the gold mines or sugar plantations.
 After the National Party came to power in South Africa in 1948, its system of apartheid assigned all the country's Africans to one of ten ethnic homelands (also known as Bantustans).
 The Zulu homeland was called KwaZulu and ruled by nominally independent "tribal" authorities.
-In 1976 Mangosutho Gatsha Buthelezi became the chief minister of KwaZulu.
+In 1976, Mangosutho Gatsha Buthelezi became the chief minister of KwaZulu.
 He began encouraging Zulu nationalism through the revived Inkatha Ya Ka Zulu, a cultural organization founded in 1928.

 Soon, a 19th-century Zulu king Cetshwayo descendant, Buthelezi, spoke out against apartheid.
 Still, his ethnic separatism and willingness to collaborate with the white-ruled South African government soon put him and Inkatha's Zulu membership at odds with antiapartheid groups such as the African National Congress (ANC).
 During the 1980s and early 1990s, the rivalry between the two groups often turned violent.
 (In 1998, South Africa's Truth and Reconciliation Commission issued a report concluding that much of this violence had been directed and organized by the white minority government to suppress the anti-apartheid movement.)

 After Inkatha became an official political party in 1990 (the Inkatha Freedom Party, or IFP), it joined with far-right Afrikaner organizations to oppose democratic negotiations led by the ANC and the National Party, and Buthelezi pressed for a separate Zulu state.
-After the election of Nelson Mandela as president of post-apartheid South Africa in 1994, the IFP pulled out of the South African Constitutional Assembly to protest the ANC government; this has remained true since Thabo Mbeki took over.
+After Nelson Mandela was elected president of post-apartheid South Africa in 1994, the IFP pulled out of the South African Constitutional Assembly to protest the ANC government; this has remained true since Thabo Mbeki took over.

 Associations between the two parties remain contentious.
 In the former Zulu homeland, however, organizations such as the KwaZulu-Natal Arts and Culture Council encourage "nonpartisan" forms of Zulu nationalism.
 In October 2022, the South African government officially recognized Misuzulu kaZwelithini as the AmaZulu King.